What is the purpose of the Florida College System?

 What types of instructional programs are offered by the Florida College System in partnership with public school districts?

-- collegiate high school programs, which offer options for public school students to complete a portion or all of a certificate or degree program; and
+- collegiate high school and early college programs, which offer options for public school students to complete a portion or all of a certificate or degree program; and

 - dual enrollment, which allows high school students to enroll in a course and receive both high school and college credit.